Barr, A., & Feigenbaum, E. A. (1981). The handbook of artificial intelligence (Vol. 1). William Kaufmann. p. 11.

 In particular, most people attempting the puzzle for the first time will assume that each of their line segments must start and end on a dot.
 It takes significant creativity and cognitive flexibility to realize that line segments can stretch beyond the invisible “box” defined by the grid of dots.

 The nine-dot puzzle is an example of what cognitive scientists call insight problem solving, as opposed to routine problem solving.
-For example, doing long division involves routine problem solving, because if you know the steps, then it’s just a matter of applying them (correctly) until you are done.
-Insight problem solving, on the other hand, requires you to fundamentally rethink some aspect of the problem in order to solve it.
+Insight problem solving is characterized by some requirement that the problem solver has to make a “leap of intuition” and/or fundamentally rethink some aspect of the problem in order to solve it.
+Routine problem solving, on the other hand, only requires the problem solver to systematically carry out some sequence of steps.
+For example, doing long division would be a type of routine problem solving, because if you know the steps, then it’s just a matter of applying them (correctly) until you are done.

 One way to describe the nine-dot puzzle is as a search problem:

-Given all possible straight line segments going through some of the dots, find a contiguous set of four segments that connects all nine dots.
+Given all possible straight line segments, find a contiguous set of four segments that connects all nine dots.

 In your early attempts to solve the nine-dot puzzle, you might have tried out some different solutions like these:

 In making these attempts, you were searching through a space of possible collections of line segments.
-Using this terminology, we can describe what makes the problem so difficult:
+Using this terminology of search and search spaces, we can describe what makes the problem so difficult:

 If possible line segments are restricted to those that start and end on a dot (call this Search Space A), then the correct answer is impossible to find, i.e., the correct answer is not contained within the space of possibilities being searched.